gbv/jskos-server/README.md

 #### Responses
 - `GET` requests will return code 200 on success.
-- `POST` requests will return code 201 on success.
+- `POST` requests will return code 200 or 201 on success.
 - `DELETE` requests will return code 204 on success.
 - For possible error responses, see [Errors](#errors).